sebastianbuettrich/install-ubuntu18.04-CUDA-tensorflow-keras/INSTALL.md

 ### Final working configuration:

+- GTX 1060 card
+-- for Turing cards such 20070 you will need driver >410
 - Ubuntu 18.04
 - nvidia-390 drivers forom PPA repo
 - CUDA 9.0 (downloaded for Ubuntu 17.04 version; install but make sure to ignore driver)